LittleTimmy52/OpenComputers/Agriculture/README.md

 Note: Any change made microcontroller wise warrents this program to be closed and restarted.

-IMPORTANT: Please ensure the itmeout is a good bit less than that of the interface or when you manually toggle an item it will loop till it hits its iteration limit and toggles it that many times

 ### AggriculturalControllerInterface
 This is an interface program for the controller as the name suggests, it is meant to run on either a tier 2 computer or tier 1 server because of the tier 2 data card, but thats configurable in the config.